The New Audi A6

 This is not all for pioneering technology in the Audi A6, as it will feature an intelligent navigation system that learns what roads you frequently drive on, due to data analysis from HERE, a service provider.
 Every A6 equipped with this 'Car-to-X' communication system will allow them to share current hazards on the road or heavy traffic to other Audi users.
 The Audi A6 will also feature innovative smartphone connectivity, allowing a connected smartphone to remotely control various features inside the car.
 Your smartphone can even replace the keys to the car with 'Audi Connect Key' allowing the smartphone to lock, unlock and start the car.
 There will be numerous safety features to ensure the safety of those in and outside the car, these systems include lane keeping assistance, parking assistance and adaptive cruise control.

 The quattro 4x4 steering system fitted to the new model will help reduce the turning circle by 1.1m, and enhance the handling and stability when going at high speeds.

 The new Audi A6 Saloon will be available to order in the UK from this summer.

-To find out more about our range of Audis, contact Caffyns Audi today!
+To find out more about our Audi range, contact Caffyns Audi today!